Mickey Munday: Introduction to trafficking

 The sudden death of a close friend, in 1978, left Munday responsible for removing unwanted contraband from his friend's warehouse before the man's grieving parents found it.
 Having thought it was only 2–10 pounds of marijuana, Munday was shocked to discover 2,000 pounds of marijuana inside a locked room.

 After clearing out the room, Munday gave the pot to a friend, who sold it and gave Munday $165,000 from the sale.

 After careful consideration and extensive planning, Munday purchased his first plane, a 680 Aero Commander, and began transporting marijuana from South America to the US, devising methods of avoiding unwanted attention from law enforcement agencies along the way.

 In 1980, Max Mermelstein, an American associate of the Medellin Cartel, was introduced to Jon Roberts, who was in need of a direct supplier of cocaine into the United States.
-Munday introduced Roberts to Rafael "Rafa" Cardona Salazar, a high-ranking member of the Medellin Cartel and Pablo Escobar's American connection.
+Munday introduced Roberts to Rafael Cardona Salazar, a high-ranking member of the Medellin Cartel and Pablo Escobar's American connection.